stripe/stripe-go/README.md

 ### APIs

-While some resources may contain more/less APIs, the following pattern is applied througout the library for a given `resource`:
+While some resources may contain more/less APIs, the following pattern is applied throughout the library for a given `resource`:

 ```go
 # Create